databrary/datavyu-docs/source/includes/fact-system-requirements.rst

 Hardware Requirements
 ~~~~~~~~~~~~~~~~~~~~~

-Datavyu does have some hardware requirements.
-These are the minimum
+These hardware requirements are the minimum needed for Datavyu: more RAM
-requirements: more RAM or a faster processor will improve Datavyu's
+or a faster processor will improve Datavyu's performance, especially when
-performance.
+working with higher-resolution data sources.

 - Java 1.6 or higher.
 - 1GB of RAM.
 - 1.2 GHz processor.

 You will also need enough disk space for the videos that you will be
-working with.
+working with, and a keypad, either as part of your keyboard, or as an
+external device.

 Software Requirements
 ~~~~~~~~~~~~~~~~~~~~~